event-driven-dotnet/Home/ReadMe.md

 - **Event Sourcing**: This will provide the ability to treat domain events as the *source of truth* for a system, so that services no longer need to treat persistence and event publishing atomically.
 It also provides built-in audit trail.
 - **Event Streams**: This will support real-time data analysis and transformation by means of a durable, append-only message broker, such as [Apache Kafka](https://kafka.apache.org/) or [Amazon Kinesis](https://aws.amazon.com/kinesis/).

+## Contributing

+_Contributions from the community are welcome!_

+To ask a question, report a defect or propose an enhancement, please [open an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart) in the appropriate repository.
+If you are unsure of which repository is appropriate, or your issue is general in nature, please open an issue in the Event Driven .NET [Home](https://github.com/event-driven-dotnet/Home) repository.

+If you wish to contribute a change to any repository, please refer to the [Contributing Guidelines](https://github.com/event-driven-dotnet/.github/blob/5976fb2e7bdce6a169327a9badb5f48b0d50d503/CONTRIBUTING.md).
+Before [creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), please open an issue in the repository where you wish to propose a change.